Texqa'kallt: History, culture and language

 The Texqa'kallt people were known for being advanced yet nomadic and are known to have ample access to iron well before 1793.
 They are also known to have usen horses after European contact, like most peoples in the area (but not all).
 They were mostly a fishing and gathering society, and even with European contact remained nomadic.

 Between 1780 and 1790, the Shuswap-Sekani War was fought.
 Their main involvement in the war began around 1781 or 1782, when, while fishing at Peskala'llen (literally Salmon Place, a well-known spot for Texqa'kallt fishing), a large party of Sekani peoples attacked and killed most, while taking a few women for slavery.
 In response, the Texqa'kallt requested aid from the people living around modern Kamloops and the Fraser River, who were both known for being warlike.
 Many warriors responded, and soon they had swarmed a Sekani camp at night and killed all but one man.
 Battles continued, and by 1790 the war culminated in a final attack from the Shuswap which crippled the Sekani to the point of surrender.
 The Texqa'kallt likely took many slaves from the living Sekani, as shown by the presence of enslaved Sekani men & women during the expeditions of Sir Alexander Mackenzie in 1793.

 They knew the waters of the Fraser River very well and the Upper Thompson bands would often fish in the river.
-Like other Salish peoples, they survived mainly on seafood and would often trade it with other tribes, like the Cree.
+Like other Interior Salish peoples, they survived mainly on seafood and would often trade it with other tribes, like the Cree.

 Texqa'kallt people, along with all of the other Shuswap peoples, spoke their own regional variety of the Shuswap language.
-Shuswap is a Salishan language and although certain forms of the language have been recorded, there is little known about the variant spoken by the Texqa'kallt.
+Shuswap is a Interior Salishan language and although certain forms of the language have been recorded, there is little known about the variant spoken by the Texqa'kallt.
 Place names are the furthest extent of known language.